 Arriving early for an interview is always good advice - it prevents rushing into a meeting flushed or frazzled - but it also allows you some time to watch the company at work.
 Consider the lobby as a window into a company’s soul - take this moment to look around and listen.

 Are employees friendly toward strangers and each other, or are they rushing about with sour expressions?
-Is the receptionist rude and dismissive or does he greet you with a smile?
+Is the receptionist rude and dismissive or do they greet you with a smile?
 You’re not looking for a Stepford Wives experience here, but you will get an idea of what daily life is like just by sitting in the lobby and watching the flow of people in and out.

 Your Network Knows